• Skip to primary navigation

 While oats are naturally gluten free, oat flour is not unless it says “gluten-free oat flour” on the packaging.
 Oats are often processed on machines that process wheat and are grown and transported with other grains containing gluten.
 This causes most oats to end up having small amounts of gluten in them.

-If you have celiac disease, are cooking for someone with celiac disease, are gluten intolerant or just following a gluten-free diet be sure to seek out oat products that clearly state they are gluten free on the packaging.
+If you have celiac disease, are baking for someone with celiac disease, are gluten intolerant or just following a gluten-free diet be sure to seek out oat products that clearly state they are gluten free on the packaging.
 This means it is made with certified gluten free oats.
 Some people with celiac disease cannot process a form of protein found in the oats themselves either.
 If this is the case, you may need to substitute an alternative flour and avoid oats altogether.

 Measuring cup of oats